We want to make the entrances to the park more welcoming, resurface some paths and extend the network of paths.

 - community orchard

-We are working with the park user group Daubeney Fields Forever to raise funds to refurbish the play area.
-If you would like to become more involved in this park and the project, please contact Gerry Tissier at email@example.com.
+If you would like to become more involved in the park’s user group, please contact Gerry Tissier at firstname.lastname@example.org.

 Hackney Marshes adventure playground

 The Hackney Marshes adventure playground is based in Daubeney Fields and managed by the Learning Trust.
 Skilled play workers are on hand to encourage and help with swinging, climbing and digging, building dens, cooking, painting and more.
 Adventure playgrounds are usually open after school, on Saturdays and during holidays, and accept children aged from 6 to 15 years.